SmileiPIC/Smilei/doc/Sphinx/Use/namelist.rst

   :ref:`tracking <DiagTrackParticles>`.
 The available fields are ``"Ex"``, ``"Ey"``, ``"Ez"``, ``"Bx"``, ``"By"`` and ``"Bz"``.

+  Note that magnetic field components, as they originate from the interpolator, are shifted by half a timestep compared to those from the *Fields* diagnostics.

   Additionally, the work done by each component of the electric field is available as ``"Wx"``, ``"Wy"`` and ``"Wz"``.
 Contrary to the other interpolated fields, these quantities are accumulated over time.